 - Pat wings dry with paper towel.
 The drier the wings, the better the sesame marinade will stick.

-- Whisk together tamari, toasted sesame oil, and fresh ginger.
+- Whisk together tamari, toasted sesame oil, and fresh ginger in a small bowl.

-- Add marinade to chicken wings and toss to coat.
+- Make sure to dry wings with paper towels and add marinade to chicken wings, toss to coat.
 Cover and place in fridge for 1 hour.

-- Preaheat oven to 400°F. Line a large rimmed baking sheet with parchment paper.
+- Preheat oven to 400°F. Line a large rimmed baking sheet or large shallow baking pan with parchment paper (I prefer not to use nonstick cooking spray or aluminum foil).

-- With tongs, remove wings from sauce and place on prepared sheet pan, careful not to overlap.
-Bake for 30 minutes.
+- With tongs, transfer wingettes from sauce and place on prepared sheet pan, careful not to overlap.
+Bake on middle oven rack in preheated oven for 30 minutes until golden brown.

 - Meanwhile, stir together 2 tablespoons tamari, rice vinegar, honey, chili garlic sauce, sriracha and garlic in a small saucepan.
 Bring to a boil, reduce heat to low, and simmer for 30 minutes, until syrupy and thick.